masalha-alaa/name-classification-pytorch/README.md

 As can be seen in the confusion matrix, most erros occur between "close" languages, such as Chinese and Korean, or Spanish and Italian.

-## Model in Action
+## Dataset Expansion
 Since the database doesn't include names in Hebrew, I decided to use [facebook-scraper](https://github.com/kevinzg/facebook-scraper) to scrape some Hebrew user names from Hebrew pages on Facebook.
 I tried to choose pages that are very popular, but at the same time ones that I think are highly likely to have nearly all Jewish commenters.
 I scraped the available comments, parsed the user names, and took the first name of the user.
 The pages that I used were ["AcademyOfTheHebrewLanguage"](https://www.facebook.com/AcademyOfTheHebrewLanguage/) and ["nasdailyhebrew"](https://www.facebook.com/nasdailyhebrew).
+I managed to collect thousands of names (5-6K), but only 1750 of them are distinct (first name wise), so that's what I used for the final model.

+## Deployment
-I managed to collect thousands of names (5-6K), but only 1750 of them are distinct (first name wise), so that's what I used for the final model, which you can try by yourself [in this link](https://name-classification.herokuapp.com/) (I used Flask to deploy the project to Heroku<sup>*</sup>, and then wrote a simple HTML page to communicate with the model on the server and fetch the result using Ajax).
+I used Flask to deploy the project to Heroku<sup>*</sup>, and then wrote a simple HTML page to communicate with the model on the server and fetch the results using Ajax).

 _<sup>*</sup>I followed [this tutorial](https://www.youtube.com/watch?v=bA7-DEtYCNM&list=LL&index=10) for the Heroku-Flask deployment._

+## Model in Action
+You can try the model by yourself [in this link](https://name-classification.herokuapp.com/).

 ## Conclusion
 In conclusion, I have successfully created an RNN network which classifies human names to their language of origin, with satisfying low loss and high accuracy.